idiap/nvib/README.rst

 Project status
 ----------------

+V2 Improvements:

+- Implicit reparamerisation gradients
+- KL divergence functions are methods of the NVIB layer class
+- Update to Pytorch 2.0.0

 Development is ongoing and soon to have implementations for:

 - Denoising attention for multihead attention
-- Implicit reparamerisation gradients
-- KL divergence functions are methods of the NVIB layer class
 - Initialisations
-- Update to Pytorch.1.13.0

 Python Usage
 -------------------